teonite/matrix/README.md

    ```bash
    kubectl get configmap hookshot-config -o json > hookshot-config.json
    ```
+   > Where `hookshot-config` is config map used by hookshot
 3. Separate the contents of the config map into matching files by executing the following script:

    ```bash